calisfed/latexinput/Readme.md

 |\\bar{O}   | Ō |
 |\\'N     | Ń |

-All of these completion sequences and characters can be found in **unicode.csv** Most of them are on [Julia Unicode input](https://docs.julialang.org/en/v1/manual/unicode-input/).
+All of these completion sequences and characters can be found in **unicode.csv**.

+Most of them are on [Julia Unicode input](https://docs.julialang.org/en/v1/manual/unicode-input/).